gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 {{ $resource := getResource .cd "name" "ingress-nginx-chart" }}
 ```

-Exports can be described the same way as imports and they can be templated using template executions in the `exportExecutions` - just like `deployExections`.
+Just like `deployExections` are templates for individual DeployItems, `exportExecutions` are templates for export parameters of the blueprint.
-Export execution are expected to output the exports as a map of <export name>: <value> .
+These export execution are expected to output the exports as a map of `<export name>`:`<value>`.

 <details>

-If a target gets exported, it is expected to adhere to the following structure:
+If a target is exported, it is expected to adhere to the following structure:

 ```yaml
 <target export name>: